root-project/root/documentation/users-guide/Threads.md

 **Object instantiation:** there is no implicit locking mechanism for memory allocation and global ROOT lists.
-The user has to explicitly protect his code when using them.
+The user has to explicitly protect their code when using them.

 ## The Signals of ROOT